FakeShemp/DiscImageCreator/ReadMe.txt

 -------------------------------------------------------------------------------------------------------------------------------------------
 HITACHI(HL-DT-ST)		GDR-8161B				0045		No		No			No			No(not open drive cover)				Yes
 HITACHI-LG(HL-DT-ST)	GWA-8164B(GDR8164B)		0M08		No		No			No			No(not open drive cover)				Yes
+HITACHI-LG(HL-DT-ST)	GDR-H20N				0D04		No		No			No			No(not open drive cover)				Yes
 LG(HL-DT-ST)			GCC-4320B				1.00		No		No			Yes			No(not open drive cover)				No
+HP(HL-DT-ST)			GDR-8163B				0B26		No		No			No			No(not open drive cover)				Yes
 HP(TSSTcorp)			TS-H353A				BA08		No		No			No			Yes										No
 HP(TSSTcorp)			TS-H353B				bc03(BC05)	No		No			Yes			No(not open drive cover)				No
 LITEON					DH-20A3S				9P56		No		No			Yes			No(not open drive cover)				No